 Trust is a psychological state, predicated on a sense of personal vulnerability which is bound to exist in a situation where one party owes debts to another, and where the legal framework operates in favor of the indebted.

 A strict by-the-book approach to debt recovery will not foster the emotional security that’s needed to manage that vulnerability and allow the trust to develop.
 In any situation where one party controls or limits the options available to another, trust suffers.

 This is important because the platform itself can also foster trust.
 Uber and Airbnb demonstrate this.
-Getting into a complete stranger’s car and going to a complete stranger’s house to stay the night feels incredibly dangerous - until they’re integrated with an app which screens, rates and reviews the other parties involved.
+Getting into a complete stranger’s car and going to a complete stranger’s house to stay the night feels incredibly dangerous - until they’re integrated with an app that screens, rates, and reviews the other parties involved.

 Both platforms safeguard trust by using objective criteria to make suggestions and structure offers.
 In debt collections, a platform might automate collections campaigns and suggest resolutions for each case of delinquency, based on objective criteria such as income and employment status.
 These suggestions, based as they are on the customer’s circumstances, go directly to the customer, proving that the creditor trusts the customer to repay their debt in good time.

 An automated system can even help to avoid delinquency in the first place.
-A bank which detects and highlights potential credit risks before they arise and brings this to the attention of the customer will be more trusted than a bank which fails to take care of its customers’ interests.
+A bank that detects and highlights potential credit risks before they arise and brings this to the attention of the customer will be more trusted than a bank that fails to take care of its customers’ interests.